mustafakendiguzel/OPENCV-DetectingColor-FindingDistance/README.md

-## Step By Step Mask RCNN Installation
+## Step By Step DetectingColor-FindingDistance Installation

 **Attention❗️**
 * This application was made for the 2021 UAV competition, it is strictly forbidden to use it in any competition.